OBS Noise Gate Settings

 What is a Good Noise Gate Threshold OBS?

-Setting a proper noise gate allows you record offline and stream content with impeccable audio quality.
+Setting a proper noise gate allows you to record offline and stream content with impeccable audio quality.

 How to Make a Good Noise Gate in OBS